Driving to Europe this summer? Here's how to prepare for your road trip – and what to do in the event of a breakdown.

-Of course, any good breakdown cover will furnish you with a hire car (and cover the costs), so you can get on with enjoying your holiday while the family wheels are brought back to life.
+Of course, any good breakdown cover will equip you with a hire car (and cover the costs), so you can get on with enjoying your holiday while the family wheels are out of action.

 Firstly, don’t panic.
 As you would in the UK, call the emergency services if it’s a serious incident and contact your insurer as soon as you can.
 Depending on the severity of the accident and if there are any injuries, try to move to a safe place as described above (behind a barrier and behind the final stopped vehicle) before making any calls.

 When you call your insurer, give as many details as you can about the incident – including details of any other vehicle or person.
 If you can take any photographs of the vehicles and incident scene, then these may also be useful.

 You may get asked to sign a Constat or incident report form; this is a legally binding accident report form in European countries providing the circumstances and party details that has to be signed by both parties.
 If you can, check the document before signing and keep a copy.

 It pays to prepare for every eventuality – especially as some EU countries require you to carry safety equipment as standard.
 And getting the right breakdown cover will give you peace of mind for the journey ahead.

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.